Horseback Riding in Mongolia

 Day 13

-After breakfast the nomadic neighbor will come with his ox and his card will take you on a ride!
-We will take also the Mongolian arrows and bows with us!
-Legendary for their prowess with the bow, Mongols perfected this ancient practice with bows constructed from wood, animal sinew, bone, and glue made from fish bladders in a process that could take up to a year.
+This morning our nomadic neighbor will come with his ox and cart and take you on a ride!
+You can also take Mongolian bows and arrows to try for yourself.
+Lengendary for their prowess with the boy, Mongols perfected this ancient practice with bows constructed from wood, animal sinew, bonea nd glue made from fish bladders in a process that could take up to a year.
 A stone inscription dating from the 13th century claims that one of Genghis Khan’s generals hit a target from a distance of 1/3 of a mile!
-Late afternoon we will learn Mongolian traditional game using ankle bones like a shooting and horse racing etc. In the evening dine on a traditional Mongolian barbecue food, known as Khorhog – our family’s favorite Mongolian dish by the way – demonstrating what an important ingredient stones can be: mutton will be cooked slowly in a huge, metal urn with vegetables, water, and most importantly hot stones from the flame.
-The meat becomes soft and tasty, and the water turns into a thick meaty broth… Quite a few Mongolian chefs affirm that they can taste the difference between river and lake stones.
-The day shall finish with a bon-fire and star gazing, which is unforgettable on a clear night.
-Overnight at Tuul Riverside Lodge/gers with ensuite bathrooms.
+In the afternoon you can learn other traditional games and sports and in the evening dine on a traditional Mongolian barbecue, known as Khorhog.
+Mutton is cooked slowly in a huge metal urn with vegetables, water and hot stones from the flame. the meat becomes soft and the water becomes a thick broth.
+Mongolian chefs claim they can taste the difference between Khorhog made with river stones and that made with lake stones.
+Finish the evening with a campfire and star gazing.

 Day 14